 Medical Malpractice Law Firm can Help after Physician Error

-The law firm of Schochor, Federico and Staton, P.A. delivers aggressive legal representation if you are harmed by medical mistake.
+The law firm of Schochor and Staton, P.A. delivers aggressive legal representation if you are harmed by medical mistake.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC, we offer you a free consultation to discuss your case.
 Contact us or call 410-234-1000 today.